trotsini/myrna/genomics_demo/README.md

-#genomics demo workshop
+#Genomics demo workshop
-THis is a module with demo functions related to genomics from a Python workshop
+This is a module with demo functions related to genomics from a Python workshop

 ##Instalation
 ```